 WHERE WE SERVE

-NCBAM serves the entire state of North Carolina and has met the needs of aging adults in all 100 counties.
+NCBAM serves the entire state of North Carolina and has met needs in all 100 counties.
 As many as 350 calls each month from aging adults and caregivers come to NCBAM’s Call Center.
-The only criterion for service is that the aging adult is 65+.
+The only criterion for service is age.
+Callers, or their caregivers, must be at least 65.
 Typical needs met include respite care, wheelchair ramp construction, friendly visits, and transportation assistance.
-Callers are provided valuable information, connected with existing community services, or, if necessary, the need is addressed by caring volunteers.
+Callers are provided information and/or connected with existing community services or caring volunteers.

 Back to top ^

 NCBAM serves North Carolina’s aging 65+ and their caregivers by providing information and referrals, connecting the aging and their families with resources to meet needs, and coordinating practical ministries.
 In partnership with North Carolina Baptists and social agencies, NCBAM strives to enable the aging to maintain independence and quality oflife.
 No religious affiliation is required; the only eligibility criterion is that clients be 65+.

 In addition to serving the frail-aging, NCBAM provides opportunities for the well-aging 65+ to stay active and engaged by serving others.
 Through its AAIM network (Aging Adults Innovating Ministry), churches are uniting to create a network of ministers, lay leaders and church members with the mission to promote, equip and strengthen aging adult ministries across North Carolina.